SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

      v12.22.1

-5. Install Prometheus using binary packages.

-   For more information on installing Prometheus using binary packages, see :ref:`installing_prometheus_using_binary_packages`.
+.. _install_studio:

-Back to :ref:`Installing Studio on a Stand-Alone Server<install_studio_top>`
+:ref:`Back to Installing Studio on a Stand-Alone Server<install_studio_top>`

 Installing Studio
 ^^^^^^^^^^^^^^^
-After installing the Dashboard Data Collector, you can install Studio.

 **To install Studio:**

 1. Copy the SQream Studio package from SQream Artifactory into the target server.
-For access to the Sqream Studio package, contact SQream Support.
+For access to the Sqream Studio package, contact Sqream Support.

 ::